 Human beings are driven by their lusts—what they want.
 They attempt to satiate their lusts by whatever means, even if it means violence.
 In the end, however, their lives are left empty.

 These verses paint a bleak picture, and leave little hope for mankind’s future.
 Ask: Is it really a surprise that Earth is filled with violence when deep down each person is desperately wicked?

 It can be difficult to take an honest look at mankind because the track record is never pretty.
 It is a tale of murder, rape, war and vicious brutality.

 There have been peaks of violence of the worst sort—ash clouds pluming from Nazi concentration camp smokestacks—conqueror Genghis Khan stating that the “greatest pleasure” in life is to chase and kill an enemy, then rape his wife—execution pyres crackling with the bodies of “heretics” during the Middle Ages.

-Most people know the Bible story of Noah.
+Most know the story of Noah.
 He built an ark and entered it, along with his family and pairs of animals.
 Then, it rained 40 days and 40 nights…

 Yet this common retelling misses a crucial element.
 During that time, mankind reached one of its worst periods of violence.
 The book of Genesis records that before the flood, “God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually” (6:5).
 Verse 11 states, “The earth also was corrupt before God, and the earth was filled with violence.”

-In the days before Noah entered the ark, the entire Earth was filled with violence, with evil having free reign over the land.
+In the days before Noah entered the ark, the entire Earth was filled with violence, with evil having free rein over the land.
 Yet life continued “business as usual.”

 With a world overrun with violence, how could no one think anything was wrong?
 People began to view violence as a fact of life and believed conditions were better than they actually were.